DaveStutler/G9/README.md

 1. normalizing our circular and linear data sets separately (since circular data initially had more counts)
 1. splitting and normalizing our train, validation and test data sets separately to avoid any potential data leakage
 1. making sure our training, testing, and validation data sets had equal samples of linear and circular collisions
+1. Using K-folds validation to test consistancy

+   One thing to note is that the more epochs it does, the more the model overfits and preforms worse in testing.
+Because we have such a large dataset, after just 2 epochs the model has already apdated it weights a significant number of times.
+Thus we think only training for 2 epochs lead to the best testing MSE because it did not overfit the model as running it for longer epochs did

 we remain confident that our models and the training, validation, and testing sets are robust and as unbiased as possible.